PLP-WebTechnologies/feb-2025-final-project-and-deployment-Bella-winter/README.md

 # 🌸 Luxury Wedding Florals  |  Bloom & Wed

 **BellaLuxury Wedding Florals** is a beautifully designed multi-page, fully responsive website that showcases exquisite floral design services tailored for weddings.
 This project demonstrates elegant front-end development using HTML5, CSS3, and JavaScript, with a focus on aesthetics, functionality, and user engagement.

-## For Deployment I have Uses Github pages
+## For Deployment I have Used Github pages

 ## 🌐 Live Demo